lovoo/NSFWDetector/README.md

 pod 'NSFWDetector', :git => 'https://github.com/lovoo/NSFWDetector.git'
 ```

+## App Size

+The Machine Learning Model is only **17 kB**, so App size won't be affected compared to other libraries using the [yahoo model](https://github.com/yahoo/open_nsfw).

-## Using the Model
+## Using just the Model

-Just download the MLModel file from the latest [Release](https://github.com/lovoo/NSFWDetector/releases)
+If you don't want to use the Detection Code, you can also just download the MLModel file directly from the latest [Release](https://github.com/lovoo/NSFWDetector/releases).

 ## Author